Monetary-Foundation/MonetaryCoin-website/docs/token_purchase_agreement.md

 ## PURCHASE TERMS

-Signing Date:
+Effective Date:

-Effective Date (date ETH is received by Seller):

 Token Being Purchased:

-MonetaryCoin Tokens ("MERO" or "MCHI") distributed to the Purchaser at the end of a period = a * (b/c).
+MonetaryCoin Tokens distributed to the Purchaser at the end of a period = a * (b/c).

 a = Total ETH contributed by an authorized participant during the period. b = Total number of MonetaryCoin Tokens available for distribution in the period.